-Parisian Gherkin cucumbers are great for pickling.
+Parisian Gherkin cucumbers ideal for pickling.
 They take only 50-60 days to reach maturity and produce cucumbers with a naturally sweet flavor.
 Also a nice option for salads and as an addition to your slaw recipe.

 Dasher is a disease resistant variety which is helpful for the new gardener.
-They take only 55 days to reach maturity and produce cucumbers which are 8 ½ inches long.
-This variety can be used for snacking or slicing.
+They take only 55 days to reach maturity and produce cucumbers that are 8 ½ inches long.
+This vine-type variety can be used for snacking or slicing.

 The Muncher variety will produce between 58-62 days.
 These cucumbers are a more extended variety which is also burpless.
 Because of their sweet flavor, it makes them an option for both snacking and pickling.

 The name of this variety gives away their purpose.
-Homemade Pickles variety are one of the best options for pickling, because of the smaller size of the cucumbers.
+Homemade Pickles are one of the best options for pickling because of the smaller size of the cucumbers.
 They reach maturity in 55-60 days and are also disease resistant.

-When you picture cucumbers, you probably envision this variety.
-Straight eight is another heirloom variety which takes only 60 days to produce.
+When you picture cucumbers, you probably envision this vining variety.
+Straight eight is another heirloom variety that takes only 60 days to produce.
 The cucumbers grow to be approximately eight inches long – an excellent choice for pickling and snacking.